Project Zomboid Server Modding Guide

 • Mod ID

-3. Log in to the ApexNode panel and select your Project Zomboid server
+3. Log in to the ApexNode panel: https://panel.apexnode.host

-4. Open the Files tab and navigate to: .cache/Server
+5. Open Files and go to .cache/Server

-5. Open the server .ini file your server is using
+6. Open the active server .ini file

-6. Add the copied IDs to the appropriate lines:
+7. Add IDs to the correct lines:

-• Append Mod IDs to the Mods= line
+• Append Mod IDs to Mods=

-• Append Workshop IDs to the WorkshopItems= line
+• Append Workshop IDs to WorkshopItems=

-Separate multiple entries with semicolons (;)
+8. Separate multiple entries with semicolons (;)

-7. Save the file and restart your server
+9. Save and restart the server

 • Dependencies must be added manually